reginpv/responsive-email-template/README.md

 General purpose responsive HTML email template.

-This demonstrates how to achieve responsive columns on HTML email template
+This demonstrates how to achieve responsive columns on HTML email template.